Krutonium/zfs-recompress/README.md

 	-d, --dry-run
 		test every source file for readability/size and try to create an empty file in every destination directory (fast) instead of a full replicate, verify and overwrite cycle (slow)

-	--compat001
-		a compatibility option; use `df` instead of `stat` to determine disk space available

 	-h, --help
 		display usage help and exit